rdrr1990/bigKRLS/README.md

 install.packages('/path/to/bigKRLS_1.5.tar.gz', repos = NULL, type="source")
 ```
 # Dependencies
 bigKRLS requires Rcpp and RcppArmadillo, as well as a series of packages in the bigmemory environment.
-Users new to these packages may wish see [here](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxwZXRlbW9oYW50eXxneDo0ZDk0YWU2ZjVkYmMwYTQw) for detailed installation notes.
+Users new to these packages may wish see detailed installation notes available [here](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxwZXRlbW9oYW50eXxneDo0ZDk0YWU2ZjVkYmMwYTQw).

 # License
 Code released under GPL (>= 2).